AlperenYilmz/Java101/README.md

-# A repo for some Java algorithms & exercises based on Patika.dev courses. #
+- A repo for some Java algorithms & exercises based on Patika.dev courses.
+- Built with Gradle